spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/4-configure-the-data-integration-path-between-akeneo-and-sccos.md

 To create the outgoing configuration, do the following:

 1. In Spryker Middleware Powered by Alumio, go to **Connections -> Outgoing** and click the + sign.
-2. In *Name*, enter the Name of your configuration.
+2. In *Name*, enter the name of your configuration.
 As you are entering the name, the identifier will be populated automatically based on the name.
 3. Optional: In *Description*, add the description of your incoming configuration.
 4. To activate the incoming configuration, set the status to *Enabled*.
 5. In *Publisher*, select *No action publisher*.
-You may also select the *Akeneo publisher*, however, in this document, we consider the settings for the No action publisher.
+You may also select the *Akeneo publisher*, however, in this document, we consider the settings for the *No action publisher*.
-6. Click **Add entity transformer** and add two transformers: the one you created at the [Define the Akeneo to Base model transformer](/docs/pbc/all/data-exchange/{{page.version}}/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/configure-data-mapping-between-akeneo-and-sccos.html#define-the-akeneo-to-base-model-transformer) step and the one you created at the [Define the Base to Spryker model transformer](/docs/pbc/all/data-exchange/{{page.version}}/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/configure-data-mapping-between-akeneo-and-sccos.html#define-the-base-to-spryker-model-transformer) step.
+6. Click **Add entity transformer** and add two transformers: the one you created at step [Define the Akeneo to Base model transformer](/docs/pbc/all/data-exchange/{{page.version}}/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/configure-data-mapping-between-akeneo-and-sccos.html#define-the-akeneo-to-base-model-transformer) step and the one you created at step [Define the Base to Spryker model transformer](/docs/pbc/all/data-exchange/{{page.version}}/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/configure-data-mapping-between-akeneo-and-sccos.html#define-the-base-to-spryker-model-transformer).

 ![outgoing-configuration](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/configure-the-data-integration-path-between-akeneo-and-sccos/outgoing-configuration.png)

 ### Define the route

-The route configuration connects the incoming configuration and outgoing configuration to enable import of data from Akeneo PIM to SCCOS.
+The route configuration connects the incoming configuration and outgoing configuration to enable the import of data from Akeneo PIM to SCCOS.

 To define the route, do the following: